jonnygbe/killtime2/README.md

 ## Security Notes

-- Never commit the `.env` file
+- Never commit the `.env` file or hardcoded API keys to GitHub
-- Always use environment variables for API keys
+- Always use environment variables for API keys in production
 - The `.env.example` file shows required variables without actual values
+- If you accidentally commit an API key, invalidate it immediately and generate a new one